MSc Advanced Materials Science and Engineering

 You begin by studying the two taught core modules and five optional modules (four of which are assessed) in the Autumn and Spring terms.
 Your written examinations take place during the Summer term, and coursework assessment takes place throughout your studies.

 Your research project is completed throughout your studies, with the majority of the work taking place after written examinations.
 The literature review is completed in February and the research thesis is submitted in September.

-This course is accredited by Institute of Materials, Minerals and Mining (IoM3).
+This degree is professionally accredited by The Institute of Materials, Minerals and Mining.

 Modules shown are for the current academic year and are subject to change depending on your year of entry.

 Please note that the curriculum of this programme is currently being reviewed as part of a College-wide process to introduce a standardised modular structure.
 As a result, the content and assessment structures of this course may change for your year of entry.
 We therefore recommend that you check this course page before finalising your application and after submitting it as we will aim to update this page as soon as any changes are ratified by the College.

 Find out more about the limited circumstances in which we may need to make changes to or in relation to our courses, the type of changes we may make and how we will tell you about changes we have made.

 You study all of the modules below.